 David Cramer has over 40 years of community development experience, including 25 years as a consultant working independently and with a national intermediary, and 9 years as a director of nonprofit organizations.
 He provides affordable housing related technical assistance and training for local governments and nonprofit housing development organizations in capacity building, business/strategic planning, merging, executive transition management, marketing, program design and implementation, housing development, and financing.
 Training is delivered face-to-face and remotely in various web-based formats.
 Dave is a HOME Certified Specialist – Regulations and has worked extensively with NSP and HOME including the 2013 New Rules.

-Stephen Lathom has over 15 years of experience in affordable housing and community development.
+Stephen Lathom has over 25 years of experience in affordable housing and community development.
 He provides services covering housing development, underwriting and financial structuring, workouts, program design, and the delivery of online and in-person training.
-He has delivered assistance related to the HOME, CDBG, NSP, TCAP, LIHTC, and Tax Credit Exchange Programs.
-Prior to joining TDA, Steve worked for a small CDC, local government, and the Michigan State Housing Development Authority where he was a member of the Loan and Asset Review Committees.
-One of the foremost experts on HOME, he has been a speaker for NCSHA, the Affordable Housing Investor’s Council, Novogradac & Company, NCDA, and others.
+He has delivered assistance related to the HOME, HTF, CDBG, CDBG-DR, NSP, TCAP, LIHTC, and Tax Credit Exchange Programs.
+Before joining TDA, Steve worked for a small CDC, local government, and the Michigan State Housing Development Authority where he was a member of the agency’s Loan and Asset Review Committees.
+One of the foremost experts on HOME and HTF, he has been a speaker for NCSHA, the Affordable Housing Investor’s Council, Novogradac & Company, NCDA, and others.
 He also holds HUD’s HOME Certified Specialist – Regulations designation.

 Dawn Lee has over 11 years of community development experience serving in program management and executive director roles.
 Dawn is a knowledgeable resource in the development and coordination of regional, organizational and neighborhood plans to address homelessness and affordable housing issues.
 Her experience includes homeless and at risk program integration, Homeless Management Information System operation, strategic planning, first time homebuyer programs, and affordable housing development.
 Prior to moving to the nonprofit field, Dawn spent 20 years in the for-profit sector and gained extensive experience in operations and project management, software development, marketing and communications.
 Dawn’s diverse background allows her to provide a unique perspective on integrating organizational sustainability into community development.
 Dawn holds an MBA from California State University, Fullerton.